 - 1 teaspoon baking soda

-- 2 ½ cups flour
+- 2 ¾ cups flour

-For the optional icing:
+For the icing (optional):

 - 1 cup powdered sugar

-- 2-3 tablespoons limoncello
+- 2 tablespoons limoncello

 Instructions

-- Bake for another 25 minutes or until the cookies are lightly browned and feel hard to the touch.
+- Return the biscotti to the baking sheet.
+Crowding the pan is OK, as the cookies will not spread.
+Bake for another 25 minutes or until the biscotti are lightly browned and feel hard to the touch.
 They will continue to crisp up as they cool.
-Allow to cool completely before storing in an airtight container for up to two weeks.

 - To make the icing, whisk the powdered sugar and limoncello in a shallow bowl and until combined.
 Either dip the biscotti into the icing or drizzle over the top.